 Zakynthos experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.2 months, from June 9 to October 15, during which time the comfort level is muggy, oppressive, or miserable at least 14% of the time.
-The muggiest day of the year is August 13, with muggy conditions 57% of the time.
+The month with the most muggy days in Zakynthos is August, with 17.2 days that are muggy or worse.